-There has been a masonic hall on this site since 1775.
-It wasn’t until 1838, however, that the Museum and Library were founded, and found a permanent home in the present Freemasons’ Hall was built in 1933.
-The Hall survived the Blitz largely unscathed, and the Museum was opened to non-masons during the 1980s.
-In 1996, the Library and Museum Charitable Trust was established as an independent charity, and in 2014 the Museum achieved full accreditation.
+There have been three masonic halls on this site since 1775.
+It wasn’t until 1838, however, that the Museum and Library were founded, and found a permanent home in the present Freemasons’ Hall, which was completed in 1933.
+The Hall survived the Blitz largely unscathed, and the Museum was opened to the public during the 1980s.
+In 1996, the Library and Museum Charitable Trust was established as an independent charity, and in 2009 the Museum achieved full accreditation.
 Today, we welcome visitors from across the world to begin or further their exploration of freemasonry.

 Like most museums only a fraction of our collection is on display.
 We look after an extraordinary array of artefacts, many almost 300 years old.
 These include items as diverse as songbooks, ceremonial regalia and snuffboxes handmade by Napoleonic prisoners of war.
 Together, our Museum, Library and Archives collections have been awarded Designated Outstanding status.

 In total we have about 30,000 objects related to freemasonry and other fraternal societies, and we’re still collecting.
 The Library contains a vast collection of nearly 60,000 items.
 These include books, pamphlets and manuscripts related to freemasonry and esoteric traditions globally.

 If every box in our Archives collection was laid end-to-end, the line would stretch from Freemasons’ Hall to Euston Underground Station and back.
 That’s 3.25km of documents, drawings, private papers, photographs and audiovisual material.
 The collection includes the records of the United Grand Lodge of England, the Supreme Grand Chapter and various freemasonry charities.
 It also includes archives relating to individual freemasons, lodges and chapters.